 He also invented the bicycle 300 years before it appeared on the road and created an inflatable tube so people could float on water.
-Ah, no now we know who to thank for that awesome creation that is heaps of fun.
+Ah, now we know who to thank for that awesome creation that is heaps of fun.

-His remarks and inventions were recorded in 13,000 pages of notes and drawings, including designs for the first parachute, first helicopter, first airplane, first tank, and first repeating rifle, swinging bridge, paddleboat and motorcar.
+His remarks and inventions were recorded in 13,000 pages of notes and drawings, which included designs for the first parachute, helicopter, airplane, tank, repeating rifle, swinging bridge, paddleboat and motorcar.

 He spent a lot of time studying the flight of birds, showing his ideas in great detail.
 He was very interested in the human body was apparently trying to find where the soul was.

 A famous drawing by da Vinci called The Vitruvian Man describes the relationship between human proportions and geometry.

-He was asked to paint it but he never delivered it and kept it till he died on May 2, 1519 at the age of 67 in Amboise, Touraine which is today, Indre-et-Loire, France).
+He was asked to paint it but he never delivered it.
+Instead, he kept it till he died on May 2, 1519 at the age of 67 in Amboise, Touraine in France (which is present day Indre-et-Loire, France).

-In 1994 Microsoft founder Bill Gates purchased da Vinci’s famous scientific writings, the ‘Codex Leicester’ which contained explanations of water movement, fossils and the moon amongst other things.
+In 1994, Microsoft founder Bill Gates purchased da Vinci’s famous scientific writings, the ‘Codex Leicester’ which contained explanations of water movement, fossils and the moon, amongst other things.